esyede/rakit/packages/docs/data/email.md

 ### Set Body

-There are 2 options for setting your email body, namely HTML and plain-text:
+The body is either plain text or HTML:

 #### 1. Plain Text

-Use this option if you know your user's email client is too old to render HTML, so the email contains only text:
+For clients too old to render HTML:

 ```php
 $email->body('PDF document regarding the monthly financial report');